Kubernetes Cluster

 apiGroup: ""

-Save the manifest content to a file, e.g. cloudaware-sa.yaml, and run the command:
+2) Save the manifest to a file, e.g. cloudaware-sa.yaml, and apply it:

 kubectl create -f cloudaware-sa.yaml